 The institute is funded by a series of major research grants from the Ministry of Science and Technology, the National Natural Science Foundation of China, CAS and other ministries and organs.
 These grants have supported research in various areas and nurtured many outstanding achievements.

 During the period from 2011 to 2015, the institute received a First-class National Scientific and Technological Progress Award, a Third-class Scientific Progress for National Defense Award, 4 Beijing Municipal Science and Technology Awards and two other awards.

 The institute has facilities for research in the areas of cognitive and experimental psychology, physiological psychology, behavior, and behavioral genetics.
 The institute is also affiliated with the Magnetic Resonance Imaging Network and the Service System of the China Information Center for Psychological Science.
 The institute has the largest psychology library in China, with more than 50,000 books and more than 50 psychology-related databases.

-There are three academic journals of psychology published by the Institute.
-PsyCh Journal, China’s first international psychology journal, published jointly with Wiley-Blackwell, is the flagship journal of the Institute, and features cutting-edge research articles, reports, and reviews spanning the entire spectrum of scientific psychology and its applications, both within and outside of China.
-The Acta Psychologica Sinica (published by the Institute, jointly with the Chinese Psychological Society), publishes original empirical studies and theoretical papers including cognitive and experimental psychology, developmental and educational psychology, physiological and medical psychology, management social psychology, psychological measure, psychological history and method et al., and The Advances in Psychological Science, published by the Institute, introduces the latest research progresses in various domains of psychology both nationally and internationally.
-These two journals are the top-level psychological journals in China.
+The institute publishes three academic journals.
+PsyCh Journal, China’s first international psychology journal, published jointly with Wiley-Blackwell, is the institute’s flagship journal and features cutting-edge research articles, reports and reviews spanning the entire spectrum of scientific research in psychology and its applications, both within and outside China.
+Acta Psychologica Sinica and Advances in Psychological Science are among the leading psychology journals in China.